PandawanBr/PandawanBr/README.md

-### Welcome to Spaceship 👋
+# Welcome to Spaceship 👋
 ## I'm Rodrigo Kobayashi but I'm known in the community as PandawanBr

+- 🔭 I’m currently working in Sinqia like Front-End Developer
+- 🌱 I’m currently learning NodeJs and ReactJs
+- ⚡ Fun fact: You can find me in the night on my [channel](https://www.twitch.tv/pandawanbr), playing CS or some games with everybody.

 <!--
 **PandawanBr/PandawanBr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 -->

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=PandawanBr&include_all_commits=true&count_private=true)](https://github.com/anuraghazra/github-readme-stats)